AfaqAnwar/Py-Soccer/README.md

 # Py-Soccer-AI
-An "AI" that can play the Soccer Messenger game!
+An "AI" (sort-of) that can play the Soccer Messenger game!

-_Write Up Coming Soon!_
+_Short write up coming soon!_